Restricted Dog Areas

 - cleaning up after your dog.

 Under the Dog Control Act 2000, the owner or person in charge of a dog, other than a guide dog or hearing dog, must ensure that the dog is wearing a collar whilst in public.
 The dog’s current registration tag should be attached to the collar.
-It is an offence for anyone, without a good reason, to unfasten the collar.
-(See table of offences)
+It is an offence for anyone, without a good reason, to unfasten the collar. (+ See table of offences here + Find out how much a penalty unit is here)

 This provision does not apply to dogs engaged in: